gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

  [x] Add a pruner to positions for ones too close at initialization [x] Make the pruner time stable
  [x] Set makie work craft into its own module so we dont ask the guthub action to precompile NaiveDynamics when it doesnt have a visualization routine
- [] Why does ci.yml exist?
-What does it aim to do?
- [x] Change ci.yml to avoid indicating OS interoperability [x] Cutdown on the slop in Simulator
+ [x] Why does ci.yml exist?
+What does it aim to do? ~run the test package, boss [x] Change ci.yml to avoid indicating OS interoperability [x] Cutdown on the slop in Simulator
- [] develop independent methods for MVec  until and unless nonindexable SVec's start winning [] improve naming for Vec3D and Stat(ic)?Vec3D
+ [x] develop independent methods for MVec  until and unless nonindexable SVec's start winning [] improve naming for Vec3D and Stat(ic)?Vec3D
- [] NaiveLennardJones based on MVec
+ [x] NaiveLennardJones based on MVec
  [] NaiveCoulomb based on MVec
  [x] Naive Logging and storage of data as a text file by snapshotting the whole struct~~ [x] change structuring, so that the object collection is not nested within misc structs
       get rid of the name pile at the start of simulate!() simulate takes 3 arguments, a collector, a collection, and the simSpecs, where type dispatch is based around the type of the SimSpecs, if it is a VerletVel or otherwise integrator add documentation to describe the arguments for simulate!(), as objectcollection will be shortened to sys, collector to clct and simulationspecification will just be spec
- [] update simulate!() and object collection so that the force is the force of the current step, so that for a logg of position and force, the listed force sum is the force that (along with velocity and other methods) that caused the particles to change positions between the previous step and the current step
+ [x] update simulate!() and object collection so that the force is the force of the current step, so that for a logg of position and force, the listed force sum is the force that (along with velocity and other methods) that caused the particles to change positions between the previous step and the current step
- [] get rid of dumloop_product!() as it is just an unnecessary composite of larger pieces [x] GLMakie integration and MP4 deliverable for data analysis
+ [x] get rid of dumloop_product!() as it is just an unnecessary composite of larger pieces [x] GLMakie integration and MP4 deliverable for data analysis [] add temperature rescaling to catch molecules that suddenly acquire an obscene velocity.

 ### Version 0.00.3
  [] Improve design of the Logger to be compatible with makie